Skenkel/skenkel.github.io/README.md

 Who was I?

 I used to travel the earth building news and sports stations.
-Then I got a masters in machine learning, and starting doing SRE work.
+Then I started doing sre work and got a masters in machine learning.

 Who am I?